Connecticut residents can test drive, order, then take delivery of a new Tesla, here's how 5,879 owners already did!

 - Q: Why not take delivery at Tesla showrooms in Massachussetts or Rhode Island, who, like the rest of New England, allow direct sales?

-- A: Last I checked in late 2018, it was technically still possible to pick up in MA, but you'd be paying sales tax to both MA and CT.
-Remember, automatically-assigned-delivery-location Mt.
-Kisco Tesla already knows how to do all the paperwork, they've done it over 5,879 already!
+A: Last I checked in late 2018, it was technically still possible to pick up in MA, but you'd be paying sales tax to both MA and CT.
+Remember, since 2018, the folks at the automatically-assigned Mt.
+Kisco Tesla delivery location already know how to do all the paperwork on your behalf.

 - State approves East Windsor solar farm, largest in the Northeast